 We still cannot stay at the comfort of these achievements.
-The voices of the destitutes are still echoeing.
-In order to ensure that noone is left out leadership still has the next hurdle to go through.
-IDP (plan) is the results of very hard work aimed at laying a step for the new Council to start and deliver services to the people.
-This loaded objective shall remain the drive for the third face of our Council.
+There are still patches of areas and households falling short of basic services.
+In order to ensure that no-one is left out leadership still has the next hurdle to go through.
+IDP (plan) is the results of very hard work aimed at setting a pace for the Council to deliver services to the people.
+This loaded objective shall remain the drive for the fifth face of our Council.
 Having learned from the past, the vision of the District is "To be the food busket of Southern Africa and thé Tourism destination of choice".
-Being driven by this vision, the development priorities, objectives and strategies for the next five years were set, to ensure the impact of development within our communities.
-Indeed this first version of the IDP for the third Council - is the result of many months of consultation within communities, organs of Mopani District Council and with various institutions and stakeholder organizations in the district.
+Being guided by this vision, the development priorities, objectives and strategies for the next five years were set, to ensure the impact of development within our communities.
+Indeed this fifth version of the IDP for the Council - is the result of many months of engagements with communities, organs of Mopani District Council and with various institutions and stakeholder organizations in the district.
 It has been a politically driven process that resulted in a plan that is aimed at guiding the socio-economic development of our communities even during the transition from this Council to the next.
 It is an overarching plan that defines the synergy between various priority needs from both three spheres of government and the sector plans that addresses these needs in a manner that allows government policies to operate.

-Through a number of programmes that the District has, e.g IDP Representative forum, Mayoral Imbizos, IGFs, different summits, corporate interest groups, etc., I have been able to "hear from the ground" with confidence.
-That has assisted in the review of community and stakeholder needs, reprioritization of developmental objectives and seeking better ways to implement programmes to achieve key objectives and measuring municipal performance.
-The municipality has set its focus on addressing the needs of, particularly, the rural poor, in order to graduate them from the prejudices of poverty into "better life for all".
+Through a number of programmes that the District has, e.g IDP Representative forum, Mayoral Imbizos, IGFs, different summits, corporate interest groups, IDP/ Budget public participation, etc., I have been able to "hear from the ground" with confidence.
+That has assisted in the review of community and stakeholder needs, reprioritization of developmental objectives and seeking better ways to implement programmes to achieve key objectives and measuring municipal performance as per the targets set.
+The municipality has put its focus on addressing the needs of, particularly, the rural poor, in order to graduate them from the prejudices of poverty into "better life for all".
 It has identified its key priority issues, objectives, strategies, programmes and projects to respond to the institutional and socio-economic challenges facing the district.

-The Spatial Development Framework (SDF) and the Local Economic Development (LED) Strategy give us a comprehensive description of our environment and its spatial characteristics.
+The Spatial Development Framework (SDF) and the Local Economic Development (LED) Strategy provide a comprehensive description of our environment and its spatial characteristics.
 They also reflect on the district's comparative advantages and opportunities as confirmed during the District Growth and Development Summit held in February 2007.
 This IDP has a clear and quantified budget, and implementation plans as well as the Organisational Performance Management System.
-And to that effect, it will be clear from the content that the District has progressed tremendously since 2006 todate, despite the institutional challenges that need continuous adjustment.
+And to that effect, it will be clear from the content that the District has progressed tremendously since 2011 todate, despite the institutional challenges that need continuous adjustment.
 In our endevour to provide services to our communities we continue to realize that when we attain one milestone, there are still more challenges ahead.
 That gives us clear indication that IDP and its review processes will remain the popular roadmap for the transformation of our society.
-Surely the programmes and projects set in this document will enable the District to pass the next hurdle of development.
+Surely the programmes and projects set in this document will enable the District to pass the next hurdle of development without sacrificing the set targets.